 The UNH Graduate School welcomes your interest in our many outstanding master’s and doctoral degree programs.
 The international community at UNH is a close-knit and valued part of campus life.
 Many international alumni of the University are making significant contributions in science, technology, and social science.

 To protect yourself from wasting time and money applying to a program at the University which cannot receive you -- because we do not offer the course you desire, because the enrollment is already full, because deadline for applications has passed, or because your academic preparation, financial resources or other qualifications are not suitable for the program of study you have indicated -- we require all prospective international students, living outside of the United States, to submit the UNH Graduate School Preapplication form.
+If you are currently living in the United States (on a H1B visa, etc.), then you do not have to submit a Preapplication.

-Fill out the form and then email it to our office at firstname.lastname@example.org with the subject line of "International Preapplication Form."
 Once the department has made a decision about your preapplication you will be notified by email.
 Depending on the time of year this entire process can take from 1 to 6 weeks.

 If your preapplication is approved it is not a guarantee of getting accepted into the program.
 Approval of a preapplication only indicates that you have a fair chance of getting admitted and therefore it might be worth your time and money to apply as a full applicant.

 Applications from International applicants will be considered only for the Fall Term (which normally begins in early September) and must be completed by April 1st to ensure consideration.
 Some programs require an earlier submission of applications (check the program for specific deadlines).
 This means that you will need to begin the application process well in advance of the April deadline to be sure that all of your material is submitted on time.
 No decision can be made about your application until it is complete and has been received by the Graduate School.